tuananh/py-event-ruler/src/event_ruler/README.md

 In my case, I want to do lots of pattern matching test without being afraid of hitting API rate limit from AWS.

-AWS also releases an [open-source version of this pattern matching library in Java](https://github.com/aws/event-ruler) but in my case, I want to use Python because that's what my team are familiar with.
+AWS also releases an [open-source version of this pattern matching library in Java](https://github.com/aws/event-ruler) but in my case, I want to use Python because that's what my teammates are familiar with.

 ## Usage